dreamgrove/dreamgrove/content/guardian/Shadowlands-Guardian-FAQ.md

 description: "The Most commonly asked questions, Shadowlands Guardian Edition."
 ---

 Shadowlands has finally arrived!
-Nartually theere are many questions to be had so here we go.
+Nartually there are many questions to be had so here we go.
 # Covenants

 **What covenant should I choose?**